Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 That said, ResellerClub offers some of the best pricing on Windows hosting you can get.

-The entry-level plan, Essential, comes with 40 GB storage and 800 GB bandwidth for $17.99 per month.
-You’ll have to sign on to a three year deal to get the lowest price, but that is really good for Windows hosting.
+The entry-level plan, R1, comes with 10 GB storage and 200 GB bandwidth for $17.99 per month.
+You’ll have to sign on to a three-year deal to get the lowest price, but that is really good for Windows hosting.

 One thing I really like about ResellerClub is that the pricing differences aren’t that steep if you only want to sign up for a year.
-Essential, for example, is only $1 more, and paying month-to-month is only $2 more.
+R1, for example, is only $1 more for a one-year commitment and paying month-to-month is only $2 more.

 This gives you a lot of flexibility.
 You’re not going to have to put down thousands of dollars on day one to get a good price.